ULL-ESIT-DSI-1819/dsi-1819/tema1-introduccion/practicas/p2-t1-c3-file-system/README.md

 * Mejore este ejemplo añadiendo una opción `-r --recursive` que indica si `watch` debe hacer una  vigilancia recursiva.

+The `fs.watch` API is not 100% consistent across platforms, and is unavailable in some situations.
+The `recursive` option is only supported on macOS and Windows.
-La opcion recursive no esta implementada para sistemas Linux.
-En este caso es conveniente utilizar un wrapper como [node-watch](https://www.npmjs.com/package/node-watch).
+Para sistemas Linux es conveniente utilizar un wrapper como [node-watch](https://www.npmjs.com/package/node-watch).

 ## Ejercicios